Optimal Linear Decay Learning Rate Schedules and Further Refinements: Discussion

 \section{Discussion}

+Although our theoretical analysis assumes that the underlying optimization problems are convex, as we have demonstrated, our method appears to work well for non-convex deep learning problems in practice.
+A similar theoretical analysis in the non-convex setting can not be done as last iterate rates are provably impossible in that setting \citep{pmlr-v119-drori20a}.

-Gradient sequences that slowly decrease or slowly increase after stabilizing are often observed in practice (Figure~\ref{fig:real-schedules}), and the resulting schedules that our framework produces show interesting behavior, resembling \textit{polynomial-decay} schedules with exponents $p$: Schedules of this form are already in use, with $p$ typically tuned as a hyper-parameter.
+Gradient sequences that slowly decrease or slowly increase after stabilizing are often observed in practice (Figure~\ref{fig:real-schedules}), and the resulting schedules that our framework produces show interesting behavior, resembling \textit{polynomial-decay} schedules with exponents $p$:

+Schedules of this form are already in use, with $p$ typically tuned as a hyper-parameter.
 From Figure~\ref{fig:example-schedules}, we see that $p<1$ should be used when the gradient norm is decreasing over time, $p>1$ when the gradient norm is increasing, and $p=1$ when the gradient sequence is flat.
 We use the term \emph{polynomial decay} for the schedule given in Equation~\ref{eq:polysched}, which its name in both PyTorch and Tensorflow, although in the literature schedules of the form $1/t^\alpha$ are also sometimes referred to as polynomial schedules.
-From Figure~\ref{fig:real-schedules}, we can see that many of our test problems have refined schedules that are well-approximated by a polynomial decay sequences, shown in blue. \ifshort

-\section{Related work}
+\section{Related Work}

 The standard schedule for strongly-convex stochastic optimization is $\eta_t \propto 1/t$.
-This optimal when appropriate averaging is used \citep{shamir-zhang, lacostejulien2012simpler, rakhlin}.
-For non-strongly convex optimization, theory typically recommends a constant schedule.
+This is optimal when appropriate averaging is used \citep{shamir-zhang, lacostejulien2012simpler, rakhlin}.
+Without strongly convexity, theory typically recommends a constant schedule.

 Learning rate schedules used in applications usually fall within a few standard classes supported by major frameworks.
 To survey the use of schedulers in open source software, we performed a GitHub search on each of the schedulers in the PyTorch Library.
 Table~\ref{table:sched-popularity} (Appendix) shows that the polynomial decay schedule, which includes the linear decay schedule as a special case, is currently the least popular scheduler in PyTorch.
 Step-wise schedules are by far the most popular.